endElder/endElder.github.io/aboutme.md

 subtitle: Thanks for spending some time on my page
 ---

-My name is Midi Wang.
+This is Midi Wang.
 An ordinary one in 8,000,000,000.

 Some charactstics of me:

 - I don't typically eat a lot, but when I will get stressed or hungry, I will.
 - When I get frustrated, I will sleep a lot.

 What something do you need?

-Nothing :o
+Nothing :o or leave a comment here.

 ### My Life Story